Mixtures of SubExperts for Large Language Continual Learning: Prerequisites

 \subsection{Low-Rank Adaptation (LoRA)}

-Low-Rank Adaptation (LoRA)~\citep{hu2021lora}, stated in \Cref{fig:peft_outline}, is a parameter-efficient fine-tuning method tailored to adapt large pre-trained models, such as Transformers, by introducing trainable low-rank matrices into selected layers while keeping the original weights $\bm{\theta}$ frozen at all attention layers.
+Low-Rank Adaptation (LoRA)~\citep{hu2021lora}, stated in \Cref{fig:peft_outline}, is a PEFT method tailored to adapt large pre-trained models, such as Transformers, by introducing trainable low-rank matrices into selected layers while keeping the original pretrained weights $\bm{\theta}$ frozen at all attention layers.
 This strategy has proven effective in continual learning scenarios involving large language models (LLMs), where both computational efficiency and mitigation of catastrophic forgetting are essential.
+Rather than updating the full pre-trained weight matrix $\bm{\theta} \in \mathbb{R}^{d \times d}$ during training, LoRA re-parameterizes it as: